 Following the agreement in principle, Kerr-McGee and U.S. EPA signed an Administrative Order on Consent, effective October 16, 2003, for Kerr-McGee to conduct a time-critical removal action at the STP Upland Operable Unit.
 Kerr-McGee began cleanup work at the site in October 2003 and completed excavation work in December 2004, removing 6,557 cubic yards of contaminated soil from the site.
 Final restoration work at the Upland Operable Unit was completed during 2006 in conjunction with cleanup work at the adjacent River Operable Unit (discussed below).

-Also following the agreement in principle, Kerr-McGee and U.S. EPA signed an Administrative Order on Consent, effective November 21, 2003, for Kerr-McGee to complete the RI/FS at the site.
-The order specified that Kerr-McGee would incorporate U.S. EPA's prior data as well as Kerr-McGee's site characterization data into the RI and FS documents.
-Kerr-McGee prepared the RI and FS reports, and U.S. EPA prepared the human health and ecological risk assessment reports.
-Those documents were finalized in May 2004.
+Also following the agreement in principle, Kerr-McGee and U.S. EPA signed an Administrative Order on Consent, effective November 21, 2003, for Kerr-McGee to complete the RI/FS at the site which were finalized in May 2004.
 The FS report evaluated cleanup alternatives for the STP River Operable Unit but not the STP Upland Operable Unit, because the time-critical removal action at the upland area was already removing the thorium contamination from that portion of the site.

-On May 24, 2004, U.S. EPA issued for public comment a proposed plan for site cleanup.
-U.S. EPA held a public meeting on June 2, 2004, regarding the proposed cleanup plan, and signed the Record of Decision (ROD) on September 30, 2004.
-The ROD selected excavation and off-site disposal as the cleanup method for targeted sediments and soils at the STP River Operable Unit.
+A September 30, 2004 Record of Decision (ROD) selected excavation and off-site disposal as the cleanup method for targeted sediments and soils at the STP River Operable Unit.
 The ROD also determined that no further action was necessary at the STP Upland Operable Unit after completion of the time-critical removal action at that portion of the site.